darklord1611/synerNet-podwise/README.md

-# PodwiseAI
+# Podcast Knowledge Extractor

 ## Introduction
-**Podcast Knowledge Extracter** is a powerful tool designed to extract and organize knowledge from podcast episodes available on YouTube.
+**Podcast Knowledge Extractor** is a powerful tool designed to extract and organize knowledge from podcast episodes available on YouTube.
 By providing a podcast URL, the tool automatically processes the content and outputs valuable insights, including:

 - **Summary**: A concise overview of the main points of the podcast.
 - **Mindmap**: A detailed mindmap to visualize the content structure.